 UNITAR’s Bonn office will focus on the following areas of work in line with the Institute’s Strategic Framework:

 UN Peacekeeping and a well-trained police force helps countries to achieve lasting peace, supports political processes, protects hundreds of thousands of civilians and helps guarantee cease fires.
 Training is a necessary and strategic investment.
-UNITAR’s Division for Peace will increase its activities related to conflict prevention and mediation, pre-deployment training, Rule of Law, Youth and Women Empowerment, post conflict stabilisation and Resilience and Recovery out of UNITAR’s Bonn office.
+UNITAR’s Division for Peace will increase its activities related to conflict prevention and mediation, pre-deployment training, Rule of Law, Youth and Women Empowerment, post conflict stabilisation, Counter Terrorism, the Humanitarian Framework and Development, Health and Resilience and Recovery out of UNITAR’s Bonn office.

 Further, UNITAR, in line with the framework set by the UN Secretary-General, engages in various activities aimed at establishing and strengthening the rule of law at the national, regional and international levels.
 UNITAR develops and implements capacity-building initiatives for the benefit of Member States, institutions and key actors at all levels with the aim of enhancing a worldwide compliance to international principles, norms and standards while advancing a culture of peace, democracy, justice and respect of human rights.
-New UNITAR learning services and products are planned to be aimed at assisting societies devastated by conflict or emerging from repressive rule – with a particular focus on South Sudan, Somalia and the G5 Sahel countries - to re-establish the rule of law and come to terms with large-scale violations of human rights.
+New UNITAR learning services and products are planned to be aimed at assisting societies devastated by conflict or emerging from repressive rule – with a particular focus on Libya, South Sudan, the G5 Sahel countries as well as the countries surrounding the Gulf of Guinea- to re-establish the rule of law and come to terms with large-scale violations of human rights.

 Localizing the Sustainable Development Goals (SDGs) at the cities level through an annual mayors’ forum.
 The annual Mayoral Forum is a city-led global initiative that aims to propose new and innovative approaches to urban governance and planning in the context of Agenda 2030.
 It is planned to organize the Forum in Bonn in collaboration with the office of the Mayor of Bonn and the UN Economic Commission for Europe (UNECE).
 The Forum will highlight practical and innovative solutions at the cities level on environmental and social challenges.